KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 ## Example Project

-You can see an example project that uses the command line to deploy an embedded Jetty server [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-command-line), and you can download it as a `.zip` file [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-command-line).
+You can see an example project that uses the command line to deploy an embedded Jetty server [Github - Happy Coding -java-server - hellowWorld-jetty-commandline](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-command-line), and you can download it as a `.zip` file [Github - Happy Coding -java-server - helloWorld-jetty-commandline](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-command-line).

 This section of the tutorial walks through this example project.